Israr-11/HealthTrackerBackend/README.md

 - **Sleep Tracking**: Monitor sleep duration and quality, and set goals for healthy sleep habits.
 - **Screen Time Tracking**: Keep track of daily screen time, set usage limits, and promote healthier digital habits.

-Each of these features works together to provide users with a comprehensive understanding of their overall health, supporting their journey toward a balanced and healthier lifestyle.
+Each of these features works together to provide users with a comprehensive understanding of their overall health.

 ## Tech Stack